NetSecQuin/Quintessence/Blue Pages/Cloud Security/AWS Services/AWS IAM.md

 ## IAM Users

-IAM users are an identity used for anything requiring long-term AWS access (Humans, Applications, and Service Accounts)
+IAM users are an identity used for anything requiring long-term AWS access (Humans, Applications, and Service Accounts) and can be tied to a signle principal (Ex.
+Single User)

 An IAM User is an AWS account which can have policies or permission sets assigned to it.
 IAM Users can authenticate through the mentioned credential types, but do require each form of authentication.
 IAM Users can either be given console access or just be given CLI access, therefore it is not required that an IAM User has a password set (authentication through access keys)